 Indication Status Relevant Codes Notes

-Ultrafiltration monitoring as a component of hemodialysis in ESRD patients with difficult fluid management Covered No specific codes listed in NCD 203 Medical necessity determined case-by-case; documentation must support "difficult fluid management"
+Ultrafiltration monitoring as a component of hemodialysis for ESRD patients with difficult fluid management problems Covered Not specified in NCD 203 Medical necessity determined case by case; documentation of complex fluid management required

-Ultrafiltration independent of conventional dialysis Not Covered / Experimental No specific codes listed in NCD 203 Technology designed exclusively for standalone ultrafiltration is excluded from Medicare coverage
+Ultrafiltration independent of conventional dialysis Not Covered / Experimental Not specified in NCD 203 Technology exclusively designed for standalone ultrafiltration is excluded

 CMS Ultrafiltration Monitor Billing Guidelines and Action Items 2026